apache/druid/docs/ingestion/supervisor.md

 On each iteration of the supervisor's run loop, the supervisor completes the following tasks in sequence:

-1. Fetch the list of partitions and determine the starting offset for each partition.
-Druid determines the offset based on the last processed offset if continuing, or it starts from the beginning or end of the stream if it's a new stream.
+1. Retrieve the list of partitions and determine the starting offset for each partition.
+If continuing, Druid uses the last processed offset.
+For new streams, Druid starts from either the beginning or end of the stream, depending on the `useEarliestOffset` property.
 2. Discover any running indexing tasks that are writing to the supervisor's datasource and adopt them if they match the supervisor's configuration, else signal them to stop.
 3. Send a status request to each supervised task to update the view of the state of the tasks under supervision.
 4. Handle tasks that have exceeded `taskDuration` and should transition from reading to publishing.